OpenSDN-io/tf-vrouter/utils/tungsten-fabric-debugger/readme.md

-Tungsten Fabric Core Analyzer
+Core Analyzer

-Instructions to use Tungsten Fabric core Analyzer tool:
-Tungsten Fabric core Analyzer is a debug tool which, given a gcore downloads the required debug binary and stripped binary files and runs a GDB script to figure out what caused the failure Steps to use the script
+Instructions to use core Analyzer tool: core Analyzer is a debug tool which, given a gcore downloads the required debug binary and stripped binary files and runs a GDB script to figure out what caused the failure Steps to use the script
 - 1. python3 tf\_debugger <core file> - to run the script Command: